servicemeshistio/okd/README.md

 Now, the above will fail to bring the `apiserver` due to `etcd` readiness failure.
 This is due to hostname of etcd server getting messed up due to things that I do not know.

-But, when I change the `etcd_servers` in `oc -n kube-service-catalog edit ds apiserver` from FQDN to IP address, it worked fine.
+But, when I change the `etcd-servers` in `oc -n kube-service-catalog edit ds apiserver` from FQDN to IP address, it worked fine.

 Changed this
 ```